saegl5/jiayou_create_calendar/README.md

 Google Web app for creating a calendar of recurring events that cycles the words "J Day," "I Day," "A Day," "Y Day," "O Day," and "U Day," except on weekends and holidays.
 Modify as needed, and back up your calendars before you run the app.
 Without an app script, one would need to create these events manually.

+_Suggestion: Run this script in a summer before an upcoming school year; this is because the script will create events starting in the current year._

 ## Visual Example

 <img src="screenshots/calendarForm.png" alt="screenshot of calendar form" width="500"><br>Form for creating "JIA YOU" calendar of events.
 (Username is hidden.)